 Independent, authoritative references behind the statements above.
 Open to verify the math, the rules, and the protections.

 Here's how it actually works.
 You pay premiums into the policy.
-After the cost of insurance and policy charges are taken out, the rest goes into a cash-value account that grows based on the performance of a market index, with a floor (typically 0%) protecting against market losses and a cap limiting upside.
-The cash value grows tax-deferred.
-When properly structured, you can access that cash value through policy loans on a tax-advantaged basis — meaning the money you take out doesn't show up on your tax return.
+After the cost of insurance and policy charges are taken out, the remainder goes into a cash-value account that grows based on the performance of a market index — with a floor (typically 0%) protecting against market losses and a cap limiting upside.
+The cash value grows tax-deferred year after year.
+When you need retirement income, you access that cash value through policy loans that, when the policy is properly structured and stays in force, are not treated as taxable distributions.
+The death benefit is still there for your heirs, income-tax-free — but the primary job of the policy is tax-free retirement income while you're alive.

 An IUL costs more than a term life policy because it does more than a term policy.
 Term insurance is pure protection — you rent it for 20 or 30 years and it has no cash value.
 An IUL has the protection plus a cash-value engine that compounds for the rest of your life.